Gyms are closed, and people need a way to stay in shape.

 Rio Vista Community Park

 Jog along an urban lake and the 32,000-square-foot concrete skate court at Rio Vista Park in Peoria.
-The 52-acre park is the host of many running races.
-You can either run along the New River Trail System or around the park, 8866 West Thunderbird Road.
+The 52-acre park is the host of many foot races.
+You can either run along the New River Trail System or around the park located at, 8866 West Thunderbird Road.
 For more information, visit the park’s website.

 Tempe Town Lake

 Tempe Town Lake is not only a great place to jog, it’s also an excellent place for concerts and festivals.
 The lake has two 2.5-mile scenic trails connected with pedestrian bridges along the way.
-The multi-use concrete paths are open from 5 a.m. to midnight.
+The multiuse concrete paths are open from 5 a.m. to midnight.
 The north running trail also connects with the Indian Bend Wash Trail and Papago Park.
-The lake is located at 620 North Mill Avenue, Tempe, AZ 85281.
+The lake is located at 620 North Mill Avenue in Tempe.
 You can see the map here.
 For more information visit Tempe Government’s website.

 If you are looking for something more intermediate, Papago Park may be the place for you.
 The desert park is operated by the city of Phoenix (1,200 acres) and Tempe (296 acres) and it has five different trails.
 Along the paths, you can admire the saguaro cactus, hike the Hole-in-the-Rock, and get to see the pyramidal tomb of Arizona’s first governor, George W.P.
 Hunt.
 The four-mile West Park Loop Trail is for more expert runners.
 The park is situated at 625 North Galvin Parkway.
 Parking areas close at sunset.
 You can see the map here.